quasoft/backgammonjs/README.md

 ## How to add new rules (variants)

-Instructions on adding new rules to the game are comming soon: [Creating rules for `backgammon.js`](docs/rules.md).
+Instructions on adding new rules to the game are coming soon: [Creating rules for `backgammon.js`](docs/rules.md).

 Meanwhile, you can look how built-in rules have been implemented in the following directory: